-Other than malaria, bugs (mosquitoes, ticks, and fleas) can cause a number of diseases, so you should take general precautions such as covering exposed skin, using insect repellant, and sleeping with a bed net if necessary.

-- Wash your hands frequently with soap. - Keep away from animals such as stray dogs, as they may carry rabies. - If you are buying food from street vendors, stick to breads or fruits that you peel yourself.
+- In addition to malaria, insects (mosquitoes, ticks, and fleas) can cause a number of diseases, so you should take general precautions such as covering exposed skin, using insect repellant, and sleeping with a mosquito net over your bed, if necessary. - Wash your hands frequently with soap. - Keep away from animals such as stray dogs, as they may carry rabies or fleas. - If you are buying food from street vendors, stick to breads or fruits that you peel yourself.
 (The knives used might be dirty.)
-Fruits that cannot be peeled, fruit juices diluted with water, raw vegetables and salads that have not been washed with disinfected water should be avoided. - In addition to bringing anti-diarrhea medication, some students experience the opposite effect.
-It is a good idea to bring along fiber snacks or constipation medication.
+Fruits that cannot be peeled, fruit juices diluted with water, raw vegetables, and salads that have not been washed with disinfected water should be avoided. - In addition to bringing anti-diarrheal medication, some students experience the opposite effect.
+It is a good idea to also bring along fiber snacks or constipation medication.